battaglr/naked/readme.md

 Yet another boilerplate to start web apps from scratch.

-## What I'm looking at?
+## What I’m looking at?

-Nothing that you haven't seen before, really.
+Nothing that you haven’t seen before, really.

 1. An HTML file with just the doctype, a couple of meta tags and references to main CSS and JavaScript files.